Mzunoven/Few-shot_3D_Geometric_DeepLearning/README.md

-This is the project in CMU 24-789
+ ##One-shot/Few-shot 3D Geometric Deep Learning
-One-shot/Few-shot 3D Geometric Deep Learning
+ This is the project in CMU 24-789: Deep Learning for Engineers